Summer Acceleration for Math Courses

 If you sign up for the A course, your registration for the course will immediately begin.
 You will then have 90 days to complete the course.
 This is state law.
 But you also have to complete B (again, you are permitted 90 days) in time for your fall classes to start at your regular high school.
 The whole idea of summer acceleration is to complete 180 school days of coursework for both A and B courses in about 75 calendar days (May 18 - Aug 3).

 Completing an exam on your own has several advantages.
-We recommend that students should start preparing in late January or early February of the school year to take the tests concurrently with other courses in their grades.
+We recommend that students start preparing in late January or early February of the school year to take the tests concurrently with other courses in their grades.

 1. Time savings.
 For children who are already strong in Math, studying for the content with a professional tutor can speed up the time required to pass the tests.
 Often a 10-session burst of 1-hr tutoring lessons is all a student needs to complete the tests.